-Dermatitis in dogs is a common occurrence.
-He is subject to animals, regardless of the degree of care and place of residence.
-Dermatitis is most often observed in some breeds of dogs - shar-pei, Dalmatians , Bulldogs, Rottweilers.
-The disease leads to a deterioration in the appearance of the animal, anxiety, exhaustion, severe lesions not only of the epidermis, but also of the dermis.
+Dermatitis in dogs is common.
+Animals are subject to it, regardless of the degree of care and place of residence.
+Dermatitis is most often observed in some breeds of dogs - shar-pei, dalmatians , bulldogs, rottweilers.
+The disease leads to a deterioration in the appearance of the animal, anxiety, exhaustion, severe damage to not only the epidermis, but also the dermis.

 Types of dermatitis in dogs

 Dermatitis is an inflammatory disease of the surface and deep layers of the skin.
 Depending on the causes of the disease, dermatitis is divided into:

 Mechanical or traumatic dermatitis, which is considered the easiest to treat, occurs at the site of injuries, scratching, cuts.
 Strong tightening of the ribbons or a short haircut can lead to traumatic dermatitis, especially in poodles.
 Penetration of pathogenic microorganisms through the injured surface of the skin causes inflammation, swelling and redness of the skin.

 The contact view appears with the constant traumatic contact of the skin of the animal with a physical or chemical irritant.
 It can be caused, for example, by a rubbing collar, the habit of a dog to lean against heating devices, contact with aggressive chemicals.

 In dogs living in urban apartments, it can be caused by detergents, cosmetics, disinfectants, etc. These types of effects cause bubbles, swelling, redness of the skin, drying out and ulceration of the epidermis.